GREAT KINGSHILL 1800s

 Great Kingshill 1950-2003

 In this area, the old Wycombe Rural District Council was responsible for finding suitable sites for such housing within or on the outskirts of the villages in its area.
 This was an unenviable task as the price paid for the land under compulsory purchase powers did not, as a rule, reflect the real value of the land to the landowners concerned.
 At Great Kingshill, it was decided that the most suitable site was a parcel of land fronting Cockpit Road amounting to some three acres attached to Cockpit Hole Farm and planning permission was granted in 1950 for the erection of 18 council houses and bungalows, now known as Cockpit Close.
-It is hard to believe that one of these houses, admittedly substantially improved and extended, was on the market for £260,000 a mere fifty years after the original estate of 18 dwellings was built at an overall cost of £13,000.
+It is hard to believe these houses, admittedly substantially improved and extended, now command in excess of £500,000 a mere seventy years after the original estate of 18 dwellings was built at an overall cost of £13,000.

 Some private dwellings were built in the first five years following the 1939-45 war but these were at a much slower rate, as building materials were licensed and not readily available.
 However, the pressure for more housing, particularly around London, was growing rapidly.
 In 1944 Sir Patrick Abercromby in his Greater London Plan proposed a green belt some 6 to 10 miles wide to encircle London so as to prevent the outward spread of the London conurbation, but this simply resulted in house builders leapfrogging into the surrounding Home Counties.